makersacademy/rps-challenge/README.md

 ## Aim
 After having trouble completing last weeks challenge, I wanted to keep this application as simple as possible.
 That meant doing tests first, coding and refactoring accordingly

-I found that I was really comfortable this time around with what I was creating, and managed to achieve my goal of having a working solution before introducing styling.
+I found that I was really comfortable this time around with what I was creating, and managed to achieve my goal of having a working solution before

 #### To Do
 - [ ] Implement Rock, Paper, Scissors, Spock, Lizard gameplay